By Luke Sumpter Reviewed by: Carles Doménech

 Psoriatic arthritis A form of arthritis that affects people with the skin condition psoriasis

-Moreover, there are two primary forms of arthritis; degenerative and inflammatory.
-Degenerative arthritis involves the breakdown of connective and cushioning tissues in the joints, eventually leading to the erosion of bones.
+Basically, there are two forms of arthritis: degenerative and inflammatory.
+Degenerative arthritis involves the breakdown of connective and cushioning tissues in the joints, eventually leading to the erosion and remodelling of bones.

 Inflammatory arthritis doesn't originate from wear and tear.
 Instead, it occurs when the immune system mistakenly attacks healthy cells, leading to potential joint erosion.
 With these two forms in mind, let's take a closer look at a common diagnosis for each.

-As a form of degenerative arthritis, osteoarthritis occurs when the cartilage—a firm and slippery form of connective tissue found between joints—begins to break down.
+As a form of degenerative arthropathy, osteoarthritis occurs when the cartilage—a firm and slippery form of connective tissue found between joints—starts to become damaged..
 As cartilage continues to degrade, the bone surface becomes exposed and friction increases.
-Eventually, the condition leads to ligament damage, bone erosion, and inflammation within joints.
+Eventually, the condition leads to bone erosion and deformation, inflammation within joints, and even ligament damage.

 The symptoms of osteoarthritis include: